heru-inc/arbor-api-go/docs/AppVersion.md

 ### NewAppVersion

-`func NewAppVersion(id string, version string, added time.Time, status AppVersionStatus, ) *AppVersion`
+`func NewAppVersion(id string, version string, added Time, status AppVersionStatus, ) *AppVersion`

 NewAppVersion instantiates a new AppVersion object This constructor will assign default values to properties that have it defined,